 Kristof: In 2017, major cities across Europe and Asia pledged to ban diesel and petrol automobiles.
 Let’s say you want to buy a new car in 2024.
 These bans will force you to think twice before you order that vehicle.
 If you’re going for a petrol car, how are you going to resell it in less than a decade?
 These new regulations are going to help change people’s behaviors big time.

-Zachary: Though it’s a direction we’d like to see every city taking, city bans did pose a new challenge.
+Zachary: Though it’s a direction we’d like to see every city take, city bans did pose a new challenge.
 The cities exercising these bans are going to get much cleaner, but the cities that don’t participate will need to cope with the unwanted diesel and petrol cars.
 The drama afterwards is only going to pile up from there.

 Kristof: We can’t just put pressure on cities; we’ll need to treat this as a country-wide problem.
 Take the Netherlands, for example.
 A question we often get is why electric mobility has picked up so much more here than in other European countries.
 This is because the Netherlands understood from the very start that we need easy accessibility to speed up the adoption process.
 They built an ecosystem that allowed electric vehicle drivers to charge on all public charging points across the country, regardless of who the charging point operator is or what charge card they’re using.
 For us, this is a no-brainer.
 For other countries, however, this open standard is still far away.